Moliendo Café

 "Moliendo Café" ("Grinding Coffee") is a Venezuelan song that has become popular around the world.
 The song was written in 1958, but the authorship is disputed between Hugo Blanco and his uncle José Manzo Perroni.
 Blanco's recording in 1961 became No. 1 in Argentina, and it has since been recorded by many singers.
 The song has also become a common football chant around the world as "Dale Cavese".

 Composition and recordings

 According to Hugo Blanco, he composed the song in 1958, and since he was not of age (he was 17 years old), he asked his uncle José Manzo Perroni to register the work for him at the Sociedad de Autores y Compositores de Venezuela (SACVEN).
 A few years later, Perroni sued Blanco for appropriating the work, claiming that it was he who composed the song, and that his nephew had stolen the melody.

 The lyrics of the song tells of someone who, while grinding coffee at night, feels frustrated at having to work instead of having a love life.

 The first singer to record "Moliendo Café" was Mario Suárez in 1958; Blanco did not record it himself until 1961.
 Blanco's version hit No. 1 in Argentina and Japan that year.

-Cover versions
+Mina version

+In the same year, the song was recorded in the original language by Italian singer Mina.
+The song was a big success in Italy, spending six consecutive weeks at number one on the chart.

+Reception

+Aldo Dalla Vecchia, Mina's biographer, notes in his book "Mina for Beginners" that already at that time in the singer's career, any cover versions, Italian or foreign, inevitably become "Mina's songs" in the collective memory, and "Molendo Cafe" was no exception.